ruuddrummen/react-signal-forms/README.md

 - Easy and lightweight to develop both simple and large complex forms.
 - Only calculates and renders what is necessary by leveraging signals.
 - Strongly typed with typescript.
-- Highly extensible with an extension model.
+- Built from the ground with an extension model.
   - Pick and choose what you need.
   - Easy to plugin your own.
-  - Transparent developer experience in their use.
+  - Transparent user experience.
 - And many more smart and useful quotes.

 ## Getting started (when the library is available)